SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/message-templates.md

 ## Create a template based on existing template (copy)

 1. Go to the **Message templates** tab.
-2. Click the ![icon][img1] menu button next to the template you want to use.
+2. Click the <i class="ph ph-list" aria-label="Task menu"></i> menu button next to the template you want to use.
 3. Select **Make copy**.
 4. In the **Edit template** screen, enter a descriptive name for the template in the **Name** field.
 5. Make any necessary changes and click **OK**.